-Continuity of cover for existing life policies may be needed for the full term of the policy since the policyholder may not easily be able to procure replacement coverage.
-Likewise, continuity of payments for existing life policies, including annuities, in most cases should be for the full term of the policy.
+Continuity of cover for existing life policies may be needed for the full term of the policy where policyholders are unlikely to be able to procure replacement cover on similar terms.
+Continuity of payments for existing life policies, including annuities, in most cases should be for the full term of the policy.
 Where continuity of cover or payments for existing life business cannot be achieved by an insolvent run-off within some form of administration, and where this could lead to a disruption of cover or payments to a large number of policyholders, then this could justify the use of other resolution tools.

-Some insurers also provide important non-insurance functions to third parties, some of which may be insurance-related, such as claims management, actuarial services, pension fund management, asset management, securities lending or other administrative functions.
+Some insurers also provide (within the same group or conglomerate) important non-insurance functions to third parties, some of which may be insurance-related, such as claims management, actuarial services, pension fund management, asset management or other administrative functions.

-The questions in $\underline{Box 1}$ should help guide the assessment of criticality and substitutability in resolution.
+The questions in Box 1 set out additional considerations to help guide the assessment of criticality and substitutability in resolution.

-Box 1: Assessing criticality and substitutability of functions
+Box 1: Considerations for assessing criticality and substitutability of functions